Forecast Student PSSA Results with Over 70% Accuracy

 We don’t have a future-telling crystal ball.
 No one prognosticates with 100% accuracy.
 But, in a 2,000 student study across multiple school districts, OnHand Schools (OHS) was able to predict with greater than 70% accuracy whether each student would score above the new PSSA cut score.

 In the Fall of 2015, a former PDE Bureau Director and psychometrician, analyzed scores, comparing the PSSAs and OHS assessments.
 A cut score was set for the OHS assessments equivalent to the PSSA cut scores.
 The results confirmed that approximately 78% of the OHS predictions for proficiency were correct in Reading, and approximately 71% were correct in Mathematics.

 We were pleased with the results.
-We were even more pleased that our Benchmark Assessments could be used to predict success and drive students towards greater achievement.
+We were even more pleased that our Common Assessments could be used to predict success and drive students towards greater achievement.

 Here’s how it was done.

 The EdInsight Assessment Module of our Instructional Management System software, comes with 3 assessments for Reading and Mathematics for each grade from 3rd through 8th grades.
-The Reading assessments progressively increase in rigor, with the third assessment providing Benchmark Assessment reliability.
-Math assessments are benchmark accurate for all three tests.
-With the OHS Benchmark Assessments, teachers can match the challenges of the rigor associated with the new 2015 PSSAs.
+The Reading assessments progressively increase in rigor, with the third assessment providing Common Assessment reliability.
+Math assessments are similar in rigor for all three tests.
+With the OHS Common Assessments, teachers can match the challenges of the rigor associated with the new 2015 PSSAs.

 Written and Aligned to Eligible Content

 Our Reading/ELA and Mathematics assessments align to core standards, anchors and eligible content.
 Assessment items were constructed by Reading and Math teachers, trained in quality assessment development.
 We built each assessment using assessment blueprints and structured them to model the format in the new state assessment protocol.